-The more porous AC is and higher surface area it has, the better it will be able to grab onto toxins and other harmful substances.
+The more porous AC is and the higher surface area it has, the better it will be able to grab onto toxins and other harmful substances.
 So, while regular charcoal is also absorbent and can be broken down to have a higher surface area, it doesn’t compare to that of activated charcoal.

-Typical activated charcoal has a surface area of 800 to 1,200m2 per gram.
+Typically activated charcoal has a surface area of 800 to 1,200m2 per gram.
 To put this in perspective, just 50 grams of activated charcoal has the same surface area as 7 football fields.

 The surface area can differ drastically depending on how the activated charcoal was made too.
 “Superactivated” charcoal can have a surface area of 2,800 to 3,500 m2/g – or a surface area of 17+ football fields per 50 grams.

 Another crucial difference is that regular BBQ charcoal isn’t as pure as activated charcoal.
-Those lumps or charcoal still contain a lot of wood smoke deep in their pores.
+Those lumps of charcoal still contain a lot of wood smoke deep in their pores.
 By contrast, the pores are flushed out in the process of making activated charcoal.

 Some charcoal lumps are also made with chemicals, binders, or have additives (such as to make them self-igniting).
 These could be harmful to ingest.
-Kind of ironic if you are using the charcoal to treat poisoning or for making a water filter.
+Kind of ironic if you are using charcoal to treat poisoning or for making a water filter.